landelare/ue5coro/Docs/Private.md

 Unlike latent coroutines, async coroutines create one latent action for each individual co_await.

-This lets async coroutines enjoy some of the benefits of quicker cancellations, but it also means the latent action manager gets temporary ownership of a coroutine that normally owns and manages itself.
+This means the latent action manager gets temporary ownership of a coroutine that normally owns and manages itself.

 The latent action getting `delete`d is translated to a regular cancellation.
 Since async coroutines own themselves, this cancellation is not forced.